nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Parameter | Requirements | Explanation
 --- | --- | ---
 `INDEX` | Required; Must be a positive integer | The [Index](#glossary) of the client in the displayed client list.
-`n/NAME` | Optional; Must be at most 40 characters | New name of the client.
+`n/NAME` | Optional; Must alphanumeric and be at most 40 characters; Must be unique | New name of the client.
 `p/PHONE` | Optional; Must be between 3 and 15 digits | New phone number of the client.
 `e/EMAIL` | Optional | New email address of the client.
 `a/ADDRESS` | Optional; Must be at most 80 characters | New address of the client.
 `vrn/CAR_VRN` | Optional; Must follow [VRN format](#glossary) and be unique | New [Vehicle Registration Number](#glossary) of the client's car.
 `vin/CAR_VIN` | Optional; Must be a unique 17-character alphanumeric string | New [Vehicle Identification Number](#glossary) of the client's car.
-`make/CAR_MAKE` | Optional; First letter must be capitalized; Must be at most 40 characters | New make of the client's car.
+`make/CAR_MAKE` | Optional; First letter must be capitalized; Must be at most 40 characters; No spaces | New make of the client's car.
-`model/CAR_MODEL` | Optional; First letter must be capitalized; Must be at most 40 characters | New model of the client's car.
+`model/CAR_MODEL` | Optional; First letter must be capitalized; Must be at most 40 characters; No spaces | New model of the client's car.
 `i/ISSUE` | Optional; Multiple entries allowed only if client has a car; Each [Issue](#glossary) must be alphanumeric (max 20 characters) | Updates list of the client's current issues.

 **Notes:**